This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

-The copy constructor was introduced as early as C++98 to copy an object.
-For types like vector that own resources, copying will also duplicate the resources it owns.
+The copy constructor was added in C++98 to copy an object.
+For resource-owning types like vector, copying involves copying the resources it owns.

 std::vector<int> v1 = {1, 2, 3};